Sebstep/ayyaDocBot/README.md

 - [x] Create working Q&A pipeline for documents in the local index
 - [ ] Make it possible to insert new documents into existing local index (rather than always building an entirely new index)
 - [ ] Setup more extensive metadata for the local index to improve results
-- [ ] Change the chunking and node creation of documents (books) from length-based to by-paragraph?
+- [ ] Experiment with chunk lengths.
+Sentenes/paragraphs?
 - [ ] Switch LLM from OpenAI-API to local model (llama2 / vicuna / bloom / etc.)
 - [ ] Switch local vector database to (e.g., "faiss" or "chromaDB")
 - [ ] Attach a continuous learning database that grows over time